Khora/infomap/README.md

 ## urduGid.txt
 Put in the sheet ID for the "Urdu" tab of the Google Spreadsheet containing the data for the infomap. e.g. "1531450539"
+## emailAddressesIncorrectData.txt
+Put in the e-mail addresses of all accounts that shall receive system e-mails.
+The addresses have to be a comma separated list.
+If someone reports an incorrect data set, e-mails will get sent to all addresses mentioned in this file.
+Then, the responsible people can check the data and correct it if necessary e.g. "example1@host1.com,example2@host2.com,example3@host3.com,example4@host4.com"
+## senderEmailAddress.txt
+Put in the e-mail address that shall be the "sender" of all e-mails sent by the infomap system.
+Beware that some hosters have restrictions as to which addresses and especially hostnames may be chosen to be the "sender" addresses of anything sent via PHP. e.g. "example1@host1.com"

 # cron job to periodically refresh the data cache
 Place a shell script here: "/etc/cron.weekly".